-Day 13: New Year's Eve - Day of Cruising Today, New Year's Eve you'll be able to sit back, relax and watch the river landscapes drift by as you cruise upstream.
+Day 13: Day of Cruising

+Happy New Year!
+Today, you'll be able to sit back, relax and watch the river landscapes drift by as you cruise upstream.
 There will be one stop at a rural riverside village where a walking tour is a great way to stretch your legs.
-This evening, you'll be served a celebratory dinner with a cheers at midnight - what a way to see out the old year and see in the new one!

-Day 14: Majuli Island Happy New Year!
+Day 14: Majuli Island

 Explore one of the world's largest river islands, Majuli, which is a fascinating microcosm of local culture.
 Visit two of the island's tranquil satras (monasteries) that have been essential in preserving Assamese art and culture and enjoy a traditional dance performance.
 Cruise farther upstream to Salmara Ghat, visiting a nearby village that is known for its traditional handicrafts, to see the artisans at work.

-Destination Information Majuli Island - The world's largest river island and renowned for its vibrant culture, it houses Vaishnavite monasteries (Satras) promoting art and spirituality.
+Majuli Island - The world's largest river island and renowned for its vibrant culture, it houses Vaishnavite monasteries (Satras) promoting art and spirituality.
 It is also to many lagoons and rice paddies for agricultural purposes.

 Salmara Ghat - A historically significant as a centre for traditional boat-making and river trade.
 The community is renowned for crafting wooden boats using ancient techniques passed down generations.

-Day 15: Visit Sibsagar Transfer by car to Sibsagar.
+Day 15: Visit Sibsagar

+Transfer by car to Sibsagar.
 Once the capital of the Ahom kings, explore the remnants of a fascinating culture with visits to old temples and examples of innovative engineering.
 Return to the ship and cruise back to Neamati Ghat for your final night onboard the ship.

-Destination Information Neamati Ghat - A vital ferry point connecting the mainland to Majuli Island.
+Neamati Ghat - A vital ferry point connecting the mainland to Majuli Island.
 Historically significant as a trade hub during the Ahom era, it serves as a gateway to Assam's cultural and natural treasures on the island.

 Sibsagar - A historic town that served as the capital of the Ahom Kingdom for over a century.
 Renowned for its iconic Sivasagar Tank and Ahom-era monuments like Rang Ghar and Talatal Ghar, it reflects Assam's rich architectural and cultural heritage.

-Day 16: Return to Kolkata Meals: B, L, D Bid farewell to your river cruise ship, the ABN Charaidew II or ABN Sukapha and transfer 45 minutes to Jorhat airport for your 1 hour 45 minute flight back to Kolkata.
+Day 16: Return to Kolkata

+Bid farewell to your river cruise ship, the ABN Charaidew II or ABN Sukapha and transfer 45 minutes to Jorhat airport for your 1 hour 45 minute flight back to Kolkata.
 The rest of the day is at leisure.

+Day 17-18: Fly to Australia

+Meals: B

-Day 17-18: Fly to Australia Meals: B Any time before your flight is at leisure.
+Any time before your flight is at leisure.
 You will be transferred from your hotel to the airport, according to the departure time of your international flight.

 Late check-out is not included.
 Please contact our Reservations team to pre-book.